tkuebler/stateDSL/README.md

 An event driven FSM DSL for Unity and C#.

+(note: [use the wiki](https://github.com/tkuebler/stateDSL/wiki) for brainstorming ideas if you want to contribute to the DSL design discussion)

 ## Objective

 Create a trivial to use FSM DSL that can be embedded in a C# Unity environment.